pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Help_Versions.md

 ﻿# Bluetooth Device Controller Versions

+## Version 1.11, TODO:

+Added support for the Govee H5075 temperature and humidity sensor (via advertisements).

 ## Version 1.10, 2022-12-31

 Added support for the Govee H5074 temperature and humidity sensor (via advertisements), the SwitchBot Thermometer and Hygrometer, and many of the Lionel LionChief Bluetooth-controlled trains.Also supported are the Particula GoDice dice.
 There is very early support for the awesome PokitPro Bluetooth multimeter.